RFCNLP/RFCNLP/README.md

 * `make tcp2promela` - runs FSM Extraction and Attacker Synthesis on the GOLD TCP intermediary representation.
 * `make dccp2promela` - runs FSM Extraction and Attacker Synthesis on the GOLD DCCP intermediary representation.

-By default, each target runs on the corresponding intermediary representation from our paper.
-However, if you run the NLP Makefile targets first, you will save your own intermediary representation (which could differ from ours due to nondeterminism in the machine learning step), and the below Makefile targets will run on your version instead.
-If you over-write our intermediary representation(s) but want to use them again without re-building your Dockerfile, you can find them in `rfcs-predicted-paper/`.
 The targets for FSM Extraction and Attacker Synthesis against the NLP-derived intermediary representations are given below.

-* `make tcplinear2promela` - runs FSM Extraction and Attacker Synthesis on the TCP LinearCRF intermediary representation.
+* `make tcplinear2promela` - runs FSM Extraction and Attacker Synthesis on the TCP LinearCRF+R intermediary representation.
-* `make dccplinear2promela` - runs FSM Extraction and Attacker Synthesis on the DCCP LinearCRFT intermediary representation.
+* `make dccplinear2promela` - runs FSM Extraction and Attacker Synthesis on the DCCP LinearCRF+R intermediary representation.
-* `make tcpbert2promela` - runs FSM Extraction and Attacker Synthesis on the TCP NeuralCRF intermediary representation.
+* `make tcpbert2promela` - runs FSM Extraction and Attacker Synthesis on the TCP NeuralCRF+R intermediary representation.
-* `make dccpbert2promela` - runs FSM Extraction and Attacker Synthesis on the DCCP NeuralCRF intermediary representation.
+* `make dccpbert2promela` - runs FSM Extraction and Attacker Synthesis on the DCCP NeuralCRF+R intermediary representation.

+The machine learning step introduces some non-determinism, so your results might differ from those reported in our paper.
+But, you can reproduce our results using our saved intermediary representations, using the targets given below.

+* `make tcplinearpretrained2promela` - runs FSM Extraction and Attacker Synthesis on the specific TCP LinearCRF+R intermediary representation generated on our machine and used in our paper.
+* `make dccplinearpretrained2promela` - runs FSM Extraction and Attacker Synthesis on the specific DCCP LinearCRF+R intermediary representation generated on our machine and used in our paper.
+* `make tcpbertpretrained2promela` - runs FSM Extraction and Attacker Synthesis on the specific TCP NeuralCRF+R intermediary representation generated on our machine and used in our paper.
+* `make dccpbertpretrained2promela` - runs FSM Extraction and Attacker Synthesis on the specific DCCP NeuralCRF+R intermediary representation generated on our machine and used in our paper.

 ### Troubleshooting